Darkest Hour (band): Hidden Hands of a Sadist Nation and Undoing Ruin (2003–2006)

-Their third release Hidden Hands of a Sadist Nation was released on May 20, 2003.
-Produced by well-renowned Swedish record producer Fredrik Nordström, the album signaled a shift from the band's previous metalcore style to a more melodic death metal style.
-As a result, the album gained strong mainstream attention, allowing the band to perform at Ozzfest 2004.
-Notably, the album contained political lyrics, with several songs criticizing American militarism post-September 11.
-The album was re-issued by Victory on July 13, 2004, with a bonus song and an additional DVD containing bonus material.
+Their third release, Hidden Hands of a Sadist Nation, was released on May 20, 2003.
+Produced by Swedish record producer Fredrik Nordström, the album signaled a shift from the band's metalcore to a melodic death metal style.
+As a result, the album gained mainstream attention, allowing the band to perform at Ozzfest 2004.
+The album contained political lyrics, with several songs criticizing American militarism post-September 11.
+Victory reissued the album on July 13, 2004, with a bonus song and an additional DVD containing bonus material.

-Darkest Hour released their fourth full-length LP Undoing Ruin on June 28, 2005.
+Darkest Hour released their fourth full-length LP, Undoing Ruin, on June 28, 2005.
 The album was produced by Devin Townsend (Strapping Young Lad) at Greenhouse Studios in Vancouver.
 The album was the band's first to enter the Billboard 200 charts, debuting at No. 138 with first week sales of 8,484.

-In the 2005 documentary Metal: A Headbanger's Journey, Darkest Hour and a number of other bands including Shadows Fall, Lamb of God, Chimaira, Killswitch Engage, Unearth, and God Forbid are all listed under the category "New Wave of American Metal" in the "metal genealogy chart".
+In the 2005 documentary Metal: A Headbanger's Journey, Darkest Hour and a number of other bands including Shadows Fall, Lamb of God, Chimaira, Killswitch Engage, Unearth, and God Forbid are listed under the category "New Wave of American Metal" in the "metal genealogy chart".